-    Mount Mercy University uses WorldShare® Interlibrary Loan (ILL) to process about 3,000 requests per year, according to Director of Library Services Marilyn Murphy.
+Mount Mercy University uses WorldShare® Interlibrary Loan (ILL) to process about 3,000 requests per year, according to former Director of Library Services Marilyn Murphy.
 This output marks about twice as many requests as enrolled full-time students.
 With a staff of five professionals, this high volume would not be possible without a streamlined, technology-enabled workflow.
 As Evening Supervisor and Interlibrary Loan Associate Robyn Clark-Bridges explained, "Because of OCLC, we can exceed our expectations for filling requests."

 "The time WorldShare ILL saves me translates into helping out other libraries.
 I find joy in filling a request after multiple libraries before me passed due to an incorrect or incomplete citation."

 Most of the ILL requests Mount Mercy University fulfills are for articles.
 They use Article Exchange for both their own students and for other libraries.
 "It has sped up sending things out and borrowing.
 Some libraries that used to take several days are now getting back to us within hours by using Article Exchange," Marilyn said.
 "Our students appreciate how quickly we're able to get things back to them."
 Robyn added, "International sharing is more efficient.
 I no longer have to follow up after sending an article to ensure the library received it."